tirthadagr8/Spam_Detection_tfidfVectorizer_allModels/README.md

 (Term Frequency: (Number of repitition of words in a sentence)/(Number of words) | Inverse Document Frequency: log((Number of Sentences)/(Number of Sentences containing that word))

 Now this matrix is used to split training and test data.
 Now, to avoid unbalanced data, we are creating artificial data using SMOTE.

+Then XGBoost, Naive Bayes, SVC, Decision Tree, Random Forest, Logistic Regression models are tested to find the model with highest accuracy.